 Competition on Google is much higher, the clicks are more expensive and therefore your ROI is lower.
 But obviously the number of people using Google is much higher so the overall revenue you could be generating from your campaigns is much, much greater than Bing.
 With Google vs. Bing it’s often a playoff between volume and ROI but you should almost certainly be running campaigns on both.

 ROI from social or display platforms is typically lower because of the nature of the platform; you’re pushing your message out to an audience as opposed to them actively searching for it.
 Platforms such as Facebook and Doubleclick are used to drive upper funnel activity - for example, brand awareness or consideration - and are therefore measured on softer metrics like time on site, bounce rate, pages per visit as well as direct “conversions”.
-It is still possible to drive a positive ROI from social platforms like Facebook (and we have case studies for clients where we have done this) but you shouldn’t expect as good an ROI as from your search campaigns.
+It is still possible to drive a positive ROI from social media marketing using platforms like Facebook (and we have case studies for clients where we have done this) but you shouldn’t expect as good an ROI as from your search campaigns.

 Finally, do you have any tips for marketers trying to prove their ROI from PPC to their boss?